jvicg/dotfiles/README.md

 # dotfiles

-The main porpouse of this repo is to use it as a backup to my dotfiles but you can grab anything you need.
-I am planning to automate the installation and configuration using Ansible, so I can easily install my config in any of my workstations.
-There are several configuration files in the repo, some of them are:
+The main porpouse of this repo is to use it as a backup to my dotfiles, but I made it public just in case someone gets here and find helpful any of the configuration files.

+## config files

 | [awesome](.config/awesome/) | [fish](.config/fish) | [bash](.bashrc) |
 |-----------------------------|----------------------|-------------------|
 | [gnome](.config/gnome-settings.conf) | [alacritty](.config/alacritty/alacritty.toml) | [picom](.config/picom/picom.conf) |

-In my main workstation I use Gnome as DE, but I also use Awesome WM for my laptop and VM's.

-## Preview
+## preview

 - Gnome: